 Botanical name: Rosa damascena

 Part of the Rosaceae family, there are many variations of Rosa damascena.
-The big areas of production are Bulgaria and Turkey, and other names for it include Summer Rose, Bulgarian Rose, Turkish Rose, Otto of Rose, and Attar.
-Rose Otto is the oil, and the absolute is a thicker, richer-smelling extract.
+The biggest areas of production are Bulgaria and Turkey, and other names for it include Summer Rose, Bulgarian Rose, Turkish Rose, Otto of Rose, and Attar.
+Rose Otto is the oil, while the absolute is a thicker, richer-smelling extract.
 When you hear the name Rose Otto, you’ll know it’s the essential oil.

 Rosa centifolia is another species that produces a much lighter oil.
-It comes from a lot of different places, and Sylla’s sample is from Russia.
+It comes from many different places.
+In the video, you’ll see that Sylla’s sample is from Russia.

 In the Otto, stearoptene levels are up to 22%.
 These constituents are the more solid parts of the oil, which can cause the Otto to solidify at about room temperature.
 There are also monoterpenols in the Otto, along with geraniol and citronellol—up to 45%.
 The percent of phenylethyl alcohol is not as high in the Otto as it is in the absolute.
 The phenylethyl alcohol, or PEA, is what produces that very rosy, floral scent.
 A lot of people prefer the absolute for this reason.

-Drawing these samples up in the pipette, you can see that the Damask Rose has a beautiful color.
-It is clear, which is very similar to the centifolia.
+Drawing these samples up in the pipette, you can see the beautiful color of the Damask Rose.
+It is clear, which is very similar to Rosa centifolia.
 The absolute is a little thicker, darker, and richer.
-Some of the colors will come through with the absolute because it’s solvent-extracted.
-You can blend the two together, so you get the best of both.
+More color may come through with the absolute because it’s solvent-extracted.
+Try blending the two together to get the best of both.

-- Do you have a preference between the steam-distilled Rose or the Rose Absolute?
+- Do you have a preference for steam-distilled Rose or the Rose Absolute?
 Why?

 - What are your favorite ways to use Rose?